Video Production Names: Branding That Clicks

 - Identity: It should reflect the core values and vision of the company.

-- Memorability: It must be easy to remember, especially when possible clients are searching for your work.
+- Memorability: It must be easy to remember, especially when potential clients are searching for your work.

-- Originality: Your name needs to stand out in a bursting marketplace.
+- Originality: Your name needs to stand out in a crowded marketplace.

-- ORGANIC DISCOVERY Friendly: Let’s not forget our world we live in—your name must be searchable!
+- SEO Friendly: Let’s not forget the virtual time we live in—your name must be searchable!

-“A brand name is over a word.
+“A brand name is more than a word.
 It is the beginning of a conversation.” — Lexicon Branding

 Stealing the Spotlight: Trends in Video Production Naming